 The Archives are managed by the Archives Director’s Office, whose remit also covers the acquisition of materials, the event programme and research projects.
 The Archives Director’s Office is supported by the Archives Board, comprising experts from all the Academy Sections as well as representatives of the Federal Government and the state governments of Berlin and Brandenburg.
 The Archives Director is a member of the Akademie der Künste’s executive management.

 The Archives of artistic estates are held in six departments reflecting the Academy’s membership structure with its six Sections of the Visual Arts, Architecture, Music, Literature, Performing Arts and Film and Media Arts.
 In addition, the Media Archives is responsible for the audio-visual collections.
 The independence of the Walter Benjamin and Bertolt Brecht literary archives is a product of their historical development.
 The Historical Archives, with their administrative documents, serve as the memory of the Akademie der Künste down the centuries.
 The library is a specialist arts library with the particular collection area of bequest libraries.
 The art collection has its roots in the original teaching and display collection, providing visual materials for art students and their teachers.
 It also includes works that were submitted by prospective Academy members, presented as gifts or acquired together with artists’ archival materials.
-With the Brecht-Weigel Memorial Centre and the Anna Seghers Memorial Centre, the Archives also include two museums in these artists’ homes.
+With the Brecht-Weigel Museum and the Anna Seghers Museum, the Archives also include two museums in these artists’ homes.
 Restorers are responsible for the preservation and conservation of the many diverse elements in the collection, while registrars document the loans for exhibitions.
 The Archives support the professional development of the next generation of archivists by regularly training media and information services students majoring in archival studies.